NisseCR/paracosm/TTRPG Stories/Lore/Deities/Betrayer Gods/Tharizdun.md

 ## Depiction
 Few visual attempts to depict Tharizdun exist, but the texts speak of a creature of rolling, hungry ink and darkness, a spreading cloud of lightless destruction born from a thousand ravenous mouths.
 Current references show the nightmare constrained by chains of gold and black, barely keeping the dark at bay.
 ## Enemies
 The few remaining followers of [[Ioun]] are dedicated to ensuring that Tharizdun is never again unchained.
-Ioun led the charge against the all-consuming destroyer god's reemergence, and her bravery allowed the other Prime Deities to shackle their enemy, though the victory nearly cost her immortal life.
+Ioun led the charge against the all-consuming destroyer god's re-emergence, and her bravery allowed the other [[Prime Deities]] to shackle their enemy, though the victory nearly cost her immortal life.
 Some say Ioun can only be fully restored if the Chained Oblivion is destroyed for good.
 ## Commandments
-- Lorem ipsum
+- Offer and siphon power to Tharizdun until his liberation comes.
+- Uncover, restore, and exalt forgotten shrines and relics in his honour.
+- Ruin and raze the realms to prepare for the [[Epoch of Ends]].